 4. Insert the new battery.
-Refer to the diagram inside the remote entry transmitter for the correct
+Refer to the diagram inside the remote entry transmitter for the correct orientation of the battery.
+Press the battery down to ensure that the battery is fully seated in the battery housing cavity.

 5. Snap the two halves back together.